Richard Levy (paleoclimatologist): NZ SeaRise programme

-This 5-year research program (2018-2023), funded by the New Zealand Ministry of Business, Innovation and Employment (NZMBIE), has the goal of enabling more accurate estimates of future sea levels on New Zealand coastlines by building knowledge of the possible impact of polar ice sheets and "vertical land movements and changes in sea-surface height" on these.
-As the leader of the program, Levy acknowledges that it is difficult to make predictions of future sea levels because the New Zealand coastline is continually moving up and down, but concludes that the key is to reduce emissions and avoid melting of the ice sheets that would override these movements of the shoreline.
-This confirms earlier research in which Levy was involved.
+This 5-year research programme (2018-2023), funded by the New Zealand Ministry of Business, Innovation and Employment (NZMBIE), has the goal of enabling more accurate estimates of future sea levels on New Zealand coastlines by building knowledge of the possible impact of polar ice sheets and, "vertical land movements and changes in sea-surface height" on these.
+As the leader of the program, Levy acknowledged that it was difficult to make predictions of future sea levels because the New Zealand coastline was continually moving up and down, but concluded that the reducing emissions and avoiding melting of the ice sheets was key to overriding these movements of the shoreline.
+This confirmed earlier research in which Levy was involved.